dsentker/blog/content/posts/heisenbugs/index.md

 No, your own ambition demands that you try again for the ticket!

-## Heisenbugs doesn't need a regular developer - they needs a detective.
+## Heisenbugs doesn't need a regular developer - they need a detective.
 So you've seen the error message in the error log for the umpteenth time.
 The backtrace is meaningless and you're at your wits' end.
 Of course, there is no recipe for preventing these types of bugs.
 But it can help to consider a few points before you lose your nerves.